privy-io/zerodev-example/README.md

 ## Check out:
 - `pages/_app.tsx` for how to set your app up with the `PrivyProvider` and `ZeroDevProvider`
-- `pages/dashboard.tsx` for how to use the `useSmartPrivy` hook from ZeroDev to take actions like `sendTransaction`
+- `pages/dashboard.tsx` for how to use the `usePrivySmartAccount` hook from ZeroDev to take actions like `sendTransaction`

 **Check out our [ZeroDev integration guide](https://docs.privy.io/guide/guides/zerodev) for more guidance!**